Eric Trump

-Eric Frederick Trump (born January 6, 1984) is an American businessman, activist, and former reality television presenter.
-He is the third child and second son of Donald Trump, 45th president of the United States from 2017 to 2021, and his first wife, Ivana Trump.
+Eric Frederick Trump (born January 6, 1984) is an American businessman, political activist, and former reality television presenter.
+He is the third child and second son of U.S. president Donald Trump and his first wife, Ivana.

-Trump is a trustee and executive vice president of his father's business, the Trump Organization, running it alongside his brother Donald Jr. He also served as a boardroom judge on his father's TV show The Apprentice.
-During their father's presidency, the brothers continued to make new investments in foreign countries, as well as collect payments in their U.S. properties from foreign governments, despite having pledged not to do so.
+Trump is a trustee and executive vice president of his father's business, the Trump Organization, running it alongside his older brother Donald Jr. He also served as a boardroom judge on his father's television series The Apprentice.
+During their father's first presidency, the brothers invested in foreign countries and collected payments in their American properties from foreign governments, despite having pledged not to do so.

 Early life

-Eric Trump was born in New York City and attended Trinity School.
+Eric Frederick Trump was born on January 6, 1984, in New York City.
+He attended Trinity School.
 His parents divorced in 1990, when he was six years old.
 As a boy, Trump spent his summers in the Czech countryside near Zlín with his maternal grandparents.
 His grandfather, Miloš Zelníček, who died in 1990, was an engineer; his grandmother, Maria, worked in a shoe factory.
 His grandfather taught Trump to hunt and fish.

-In 2002, Trump graduated from the Hill School.
-He graduated with a degree in finance and management from Georgetown University in Washington, D.C.
+In 2002, Trump graduated from the Hill School, a preparatory boarding high school.
+In 2006, he graduated with honors from Georgetown University in Washington, D.C., with a Bachelor's degree in finance and management and a minor in psychology.

 Trump started accompanying his father to job sites and negotiations from a young age.
-He has said he mowed lawns, laid tile, and did other work on his father's properties in his youth.
+He has said he mowed lawns, laid tiles, and did other work on his father's properties in his youth.
 Trump briefly considered other careers but decided to join the family business while a high school student.

 Career

 The Trump Organization

 Trump is the Trump Organization's executive vice president of development and acquisitions.
 He worked with his sister, Ivanka, to redesign and renovate Trump National Doral and its Blue Monster course in Miami, Florida.

 In 2013, Trump received Wine Enthusiast Magazine's "Rising Star of the Year" Award.

 Amid the Trump–Ukraine scandal—where President Trump asked the Ukrainian president to investigate Joe Biden and his son, Hunter—Eric Trump strongly criticized Hunter, accusing him of nepotism.
-Eric claimed that, unlike Hunter, "When my father became president, our family stopped doing international business deals."
+Eric claimed that, unlike Hunter, "When my father became president, our family stopped doing international business deals".
 But when Donald Trump became president, rather than place his assets in a blind trust, he made Eric a top executive in the family business, which continued to operate and promote business transactions across the world.
-PolitiFact and the Washington Post fact-checker rated Eric Trump's assertion that the Trump family "got out of all international business" false.
+PolitiFact and the Washington Post fact-checkers rated Eric Trump's assertion that the Trump family "got out of all international business" false.
 PolitiFact noted that not only had the Trump family engaged in international business dealings since Trump became president, but that some of the president's children, including Eric, had openly celebrated their international business activities during that time.